API Contracts - Archyl Docs

 • Contract name and version

-• Protocol type badge (HTTP, gRPC, GraphQL, Async)
+• Protocol type badge (HTTP, gRPC, GraphQL, Async, MCP)

 • Link to the full specification